How To Spot A Machiavellian Person In A Room?

 4. Subtle Signs of Machiavellianism

-Subtler indicators include insincere flattery, a display of feigned interest in others, fake emotional empathy, or a tendency to shirk responsibility and commitment.
+Machiavellians are like polished actors in the real world.
+Some of their other signs include insincere flattery, feigned interest in others, fake empathy, or a tendency to shirk responsibility and blame-shifting.

 • Think of a person who seems really interested in your life, but you later realize it was all for gathering information they could use.

 • A classic Machiavellian move is avoiding commitment and accountability.
-They are like magicians in avoiding responsibility, always having an excuse or a way to deflect blame onto someone else.
+They always have an excuse or a way to deflect blame onto someone else.

 Corporate Takeover